sophice/ahk-hide-volume-osd/README.md

 # Credits

-The technique used by this script to find and toggle the volume osd was discovered by [UnlimitedStack/HideVolumeOSD](https://github.com/UnlimitedStack/HideVolumeOSD).
+The technique used by this script to find and toggle the volume OSD was discovered by [UnlimitedStack/HideVolumeOSD](https://github.com/UnlimitedStack/HideVolumeOSD).